CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-05-04-miakirthi.md

 ### Surveillance Technology Distribution & Data Flows
 <p><span> A vast majority of the nation’s surveillance technology is deployed by city police department agencies and sheriffs offices, compared to other law enforcement agencies.
 This city-level deployment of surveillance technology implicates cities across the US as the primary scope and jurisdiction at which data extraction occurs.
-The geographic boundary of the city is being used to facilitate and serve the police state
+The geographic boundary of the city is being used as a method to facilitate and serve the police state.
 </span></p>

 <p>&nbsp;</p>